-In August 2013, we entered into a credit facility with Oxford Finance, LLC, or Oxford, and Pacific Western Bank, as successor in interest to Square 1 Bank, as co-lenders.
-The credit facility initially provided funding for an aggregate principal amount of up to \$7.5 million.
-The term loan A portion of the facility was funded on the facility's closing date in the aggregate principal amount of \$3.0 million.
-In July 2014, we borrowed the remaining \$4.5 million of the available capacity under a term loan B portion of the facility.
-On December 31, 2015, we expanded the credit facility to a total of \$12.0 million, and drew down all available funding at the closing, with the full amount borrowed referred to as the term loan.
+In August 2013, we entered into a credit facility with Oxford Finance, LLC, or Oxford, and Pacific Western Bank, as successor-in-interest to Square 1 Bank, as co-lenders.
+The credit facility provides funding for an aggregate principal amount of up to \$7.5 million.
+The Term Loan A portion of the facility, or the Term Loan A, was funded on the facility's closing date in the aggregate principal amount of \$3.0 million.
+The Term Loan A proceeds were used for general corporate purposes.
+In July 2014, we borrowed the remaining \$4.5 million of available capacity under a Term Loan B portion of the facility, or the Term Loan B, which we used for general corporate purposes.
+The credit facility is secured by substantially all of our personal property other than our intellectual property.
+The loans under the credit facility bear interest at an annual rate equal to 8%.
+We were only required to make interest payments on any loans funded under the credit facility through February 28, 2015, or the interest-only period.
+Following the interest-only period, all outstanding borrowings under the credit facility began amortizing with monthly payments of principal and interest being made over 30 consecutive monthly installments.
+All loans under the facility mature on August 1, 2017, and include a final payment fee equal to 6% of the total amount borrowed under the credit facility.
+This final payment has been recorded as a discount to the loan balance and is being amortized into interest expense over the life of the loans.